 When is the hiring season?
 January-March and September-October.

-Many tech companies ramp up hiring when product development phases transition to new stages.
+Many ramp up selection when product development phases transition to new stages.
 Mid-January and early September are optimal as recruiters return from holidays and summer vacations.

-Avoid: Late December and mid-summer (July) when hiring slows due to getaways and holidays.
+Avoid: Late December and mid-summer (July) when placement slows due to getaways and holidays.

 2. Finance & Banking